seraogianluca/secure-messaging/README.md

 ## Chat

 The chat is **back and forth**: the first who can send a message is the one who sent the request to talk, in our example is the client A. Client B waits for a message from client A and, only after receiving it, it can reply.

+## Compile and test
+Just `make` (or `make all`) to compile the code.
+We tested the code on gcc 9.3.0 and clang 12.0.5.
+Openssl >= 1.1 is required (check the makefile for the install path on mac).
+After compiling, two files are created (`server_main.out` and `client_main.out`).
+Just open at least two terminal windows and execute them.

 ## Miscellanea